ryanamcgill/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello!
 I am currently searching for Ph.D. positions in Electrical Engineering starting in Fall 2020.
-Right now I am pursuing my B.E. in Computer Engineering at Auburn University where I work as an undergraduate research assistant for Dr. Mark Adams in the STORM Lab.
+Right now I am pursuing my B.E. in Computer Engineering at Auburn University where I work as an undergraduate research assistant for Dr. Mark Adams in the Sensors, Transducers, Optics, RF, and MEMS (STORM) Lab.

-While at Auburn, I have been able to assist on many projects ranging from environmental probes to radar vulnerability testing.
-I am interested in studying microelectronics, quantum electronics, and photonics.
+While at Auburn, I have been able to assist on many projects ranging from quantum key distribution on a nano-satellite to radar vulnerability testing.
+For graduate school, I am interested in working with microelectronics, specifically in the fields of optoelectronics and quantum devices.
+I am interested in these as they open up the door for faster ICs and unique sensing capabilities among many other cool applications!

-This summer I am in Boston as a research intern at MIT Lincoln Laboratory.
-Here I'm analyzing the impact of large wind farms on air surveillance radar as a project from the Department of Defense.
-Outside of the lab I enjoy exploring the Boston area, specifically going to nearby beaches and trying as many restaurants as I can!
+This past summer I was in Boston as a research intern at MIT Lincoln Laboratory.
+Here I analyzed the impact of large wind farms on air surveillance radar as a project from the Department of Defense.
+While there, me and a few other interns came up with a new architecture for American Sign Language translation which received laboratory funding to continue development at the university level.

+Outside of research, I give tours to prospective engineering students as well as enjoy playing board games, ranging anywhere from "Dungeons and Dragons" to "UNO".
+If you would like to challenge me in checkers or contact me for any reason, feel free to shoot me an email!